Orchard: Orchards by region

 The most extensive orchards in the United States are apple and orange orchards, although citrus orchards are more commonly called groves.
 The most extensive apple orchard area is in eastern Washington state, with a lesser but significant apple orchard area in most of Upstate New York.
-Extensive orange orchards are found in Florida and southern California, where they are more widely known as "groves".
+Extensive orange orchards are found in Florida and southern California.
 In eastern North America, many orchards are along the shores of Lake Michigan (such as the Fruit Ridge Region), Lake Erie, and Lake Ontario.

 In Canada, apple and other fruit orchards are widespread on the Niagara Peninsula, south of Lake Ontario.
 This region is known as Canada Fruitbelt and, in addition to large-scale commercial fruit marketing, it encourages "pick-your-own" activities in the harvest season.

-Murcia is a major orchard area (or la huerta) in Europe, with citrus crops.
+In Spain, Murcia is a major orchard area (or la huerta) in Europe, with citrus crops.
 New Zealand, China, Argentina, and Chile also have extensive apple orchards.

 Tenbury Wells in Worcestershire has been called The Town in the Orchard, since the 19th century, because it was surrounded by extensive orchards.
 Today, this heritage is celebrated through an annual Applefest.